 †* †630 or better for a Paper-Based Test (PBT).

-The application deadline for domestic students is January 15.
-Applications from international students received by December 1 will be processed first, but we will continue to accept international applications until January 15.
+The application deadline for domestic and international students is December 1.
+Applications from students received by December 1 will be processed first, but we will continue to accept applications until January 1.

 Our Evaluation Process

 Last year, our first round of evaluation required applicants to have:†

 †* †a GMAT/GRE quantitative percentile equal to 85 or above,†

 †* †a GMAT/GRE verbal percentile equal to 70 or above, or†